Deep Submodular Peripteral Networks: Other Related Work

-\paragraph{Theoretical Work on Learning Submodular Functions} Numerous works have investigated strategies for understanding submodular functions from a theoretical perspective. \citet{goemans2009approximating} examined the approximation of an oracle for every subset, utilizing a multiplicative approximation approach to approximate the submodular polyhedron of the oracle using Löwner ellipsoids.
-In contrast, \citet{balcan2011learning, balcan2018submodular} focused on approximating the oracle with high probability on sets sampled from specific distributions (often referred to as Probabilistic Modular Agnostic (PMAC) learning) by transforming the problem into the identification of linear separators.
-Notably, \citet{balcan2018submodular} demonstrated the impracticality of approximating any arbitrary monotone non-decreasing submodular function to arbitrary closeness under PMAC learning in polynomial queries.
-Subsequently, \citet{balcan2016learning} proposed an algorithm for learning the oracle through pairwise comparisons in polynomial queries.
-While this work shares theoretical commonalities with ours, it is important to highlight that \citet{balcan2016learning} examined set pairs sampled from a static distribution, contrasting with our approach, which involves a dynamically changing distribution of set pairs due to our submodular feedback.
+Numerous works have investigated strategies for understanding submodular functions from a theoretical perspective. \cite{goemans2009approximating} examined the approximation of an oracle for every subset, utilizing a multiplicative approximation approach to approximate the submodular polyhedron of the oracle using Löwner ellipsoids.
+In contrast, \cite{balcan2011learning, balcan2018submodular} focused on approximating the oracle with high probability on sets sampled from specific distributions (often referred to as Probably Mostly Approximately Correct (PMAC) learning) by transforming the problem into the identification of linear separators.
+Notably, \cite{balcan2018submodular} demonstrated the impracticality of approximating any arbitrary monotone non-decreasing submodular function to arbitrary closeness under PMAC learning in polynomial queries.
+Subsequently, \cite{balcan2016learning} proposed an algorithm for learning the oracle through pairwise comparisons in polynomial queries.
+While this work shares theoretical commonalities with ours, it is important to highlight that \cite{balcan2016learning} examined set pairs sampled from a static distribution, contrasting with our approach, which involves a dynamically changing distribution of set pairs due to our submodular feedback.
 Remarkably, across the aforementioned works, the learned functions exhibit a form that can be represented easily using a Deep Submodular Function (DSF), a facet that our work incorporates and explores further.